polyrhythm-project/new-polyrhythm-project-website/scores/index.md

 {% include_relative scripts-local.html %}

-Below is a list of musical scores from which polyrhythm examples are extracted.
-Two sources are given for each work/example: the first is for the citation given by Suter, and the second is the exact source edition used for the Polythm Project, which is usually the first edition and/or the Suter source.
+This page lists the musical scores from which polyrhythm examples were extracted.
+Two sources are given for each work/example: the first is the citation given by Suter (1980), and the second is the source edition used for encoding the examples.
+In some cases, more than one published scores was needed.
+Suter's (1980) source examples are identified as "E0"; published editions are numbered E1, E2, etc.

 <p>
 Sort scores by: